 Financial statements help you track your business’s financial performance and cash flow.
 They draw on data compiled in the general ledger.

-There are three core types of financial statements useful to small business owners: the income statement, the balance sheet, and the statement of cash flow.
+There are three core types of financial statements useful to small business owners: the income statement, the balance sheet, and the cash flow statement.
 The general ledger matters because financial statements matter.

 2. You need it to file your taxes